Above / In autumn, ash trees often create a golden canopy along the streets in Naperville.

 During a 12-hour period, a woodpecker fed on the EAB larvae, stripping the tree of some bark and leaving slivers all around the base of the ash tree.
 The slivers resembled potato peels and created quite a mess.

-Shortly after we shot the photo of the woodpecker on a feeding frenzy in this ash tree (late summer 2010), a hawk found a perch in the same tree for quite some time.
+Shortly after we shot a photo of the woodpecker on a feeding frenzy in this ash tree (late summer 2010), a hawk found a perch in the same tree for quite some time.
 We couldn’t help but wonder if the hawk had fed on the woodpecker.

 In 2012, the science is about to catch up with the pesky little EAB.